gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="config-cache"></a>
 ### Configuration cache improvements

-The [configuration cache](userguide/configuration_cache.html)improves build time by caching the result of the configuration phase and reusing this for subsequent builds.
+The [configuration cache](userguide/configuration_cache.html) improves build time by caching the result of the configuration phase and reusing this for subsequent builds.

 #### Automatic detection of environment variables, system properties and Gradle properties used at configuration time

 Previously, Gradle required build and plugin authors to use specific APIs to read external values such as environment variables, system properties and Gradle properties in order to take these values into consideration as configuration cache inputs.
-When one of those values changed, Gradle would re-execute the configuration phase of the build to create a new cache entry.
+When one of those values changed, Gradle would re-execute the configuration phase of the build and create a new cache entry.
 Gradle also required marking external values used at configuration time with an explicit opt-in `Provider.forUseAtConfigurationTime()` API.

 This release makes it easier to adopt configuration cache by relaxing these requirements. `Provider.forUseAtConfigurationTime()` has been deprecated and external values can be read using standard Java and Gradle APIs.
 Environment variables, system properties and Gradle properties used at configuration time are automatically detected without requiring build or plugin authors to migrate to Gradle specific APIs.
 In case any of those inputs change, the configuration cache is invalidated automatically.
-Moreover, the detected configuration inputs are now presented in the configuration-cache HTML report.
+Moreover, the detected configuration inputs are now presented in the configuration-cache HTML report to make it easier to investigate unexpected configuration cache misses.

 See the [corresponding section of the upgrade guide](userguide/upgrading_version_7.html#for_use_at_configuration_time_deprecation) for details.